Petrobras . Pioneering Technologies For The Pre-salt

 The intelligent completion technology has been used intensively in the pre-salt, having been installed at 22 wells until March 2015.

-In a few pre-salt wells, the oil that is produced is associated not only to water and natural gas, but also to CO2.
-The CO2 that is produced is separated from the oil and natural gas by means of a sophisticated membrane system that separates the carbon dioxide molecules from the other fluids through selective permeationPassage of gas molecules (H2S, CO2, CH4, etc.) through the plastic seal layer..
-Once separated, the CO2 is re-injected to increase pressure in the reservoir and well productivity.
+In a few pre-salt wells, the oil that is produced is associated not only with water and natural gas, but also with CO2.
+The CO2 that is produced is separated from the oil and natural gas using a sophisticated membrane system that separates carbon dioxide molecules from the other fluids through the selective permeationof gas molecules (H2S, CO2, CH4, etc.) by the plastic seal layer..
+Once separated, the CO2 is re-injected to increase pressure in the reservoirs and well productivity and to decrease greenhouse gas emissions.

-In 2014, FPSOs Cidade de Angra dos Reis, Cidade de São Paulo, and Cidade de Paraty reached the significant milestone of a million tonnes of CO2 re-injected into the reservoirs, preventing its emission to the atmosphere.
+In 2015, we reached the significant milestone of three million tonnes of CO2 separated from natural gas and re-injected into the Santos Basin pre-salt layer, thus preventing its emission to the atmosphere.

 At the Lula field pilot project, one of the CO2 injection wells is located at a record water depth of 7,283 ft.
 In addition to the benefits for the environment, the reinjection of the produced CO2 increases the internal pressure in the reservoir, improving oil recovery.